-Shark scientists are planning to tag one of these sharks living in a volcano in the future to find out more about their habits.
+Shark scientists plan to tag one of these sharks living in a volcano in the future to learn more about their habits.
 No one knows what happens to the sharks when the volcano is actively erupting.
 It could be the case that they sense an imminent eruption and temporarily leave.
 Or, perhaps the sharks blow up when the volcano does.

 - Related: Every Year Like Clockwork Sharks Congregate at the Same Spot in the Pacific and No One Knows Why

 The team returned to Kavachi during an active eruption to gather more data about the volcano.
-They made cheap robots out of used PVC pipe and a few hundred dollars of electronic equipment then dropped these robots over the volcano.
-While they didn’t see any sharks in Kavachi during the eruption, they managed to collect more data.
+They made cheap robots out of used PVC pipe and a few hundred dollars of electronic equipment and then dropped them over the volcano.
+While they didn’t see any sharks in Kavachi during the eruption, they collected more data.

 They found that near the undersea vent, surface water temperatures were 10℃ (50ºF) higher than normal.
 The scientists also found that the pH of the surface water was significantly lower than normal, meaning that the ocean water near the vent is very acidic.
 The team also discovered a unique means of collecting rock samples when an eruption forced pieces of volcanic material into their robot.